The COVID-19 outbreak is likely to have a huge impact on the role of psychiatrists and the wider mental health workforce.

 NHS workers have been inundated with kind offers of support from a wide range of companies – from discounted taxi rides, to dedicated supermarket shopping times, to free food and discounted products.

-NHS England and NHS Improvement has been working over the past week to verify these offers and bring them into a single list of offers and resources, so that NHS staff can take advantage of them.
+NHS England and NHS Improvement have been working to verify these offers and bring them into a single list of offers and resources, so that NHS staff can take advantage of them.
 The list includes details of how to access the offers, and any terms and conditions to be aware of.

-Please note that this is not an exhaustive list and it will be updated regularly with any changes and new offers.
+Please note that this is not an exhaustive list and it should be updated regularly with any changes and new offers.